 my hands | my soul | my mind

-For metal art sculptures I find that fluid lines and almost limitless perspective really entice the eye to investigate, much like the curious environment that we occupy.
-Even if the work is linear, an appropriately applied patina or even applying additional metal can introduce motion that otherwise would leave the piece stagnant.
-Sculptures are often active but remain balanced and resolve themselves like a well composed song.
-I love to work with the various ferrous and non-ferrous metals like copper, steel, aluminum, and bronze.
-Occasionally combining these elements together alongside concrete, stone and wood really give them life.
-A variety of heat or chemical processes helps me transform the work into something special.
+I find that fluid lines and almost limitless perspective really entice the eye to investigate, much like the curious environment that we occupy.
+Even if the work is linear, an appropriately applied patina can introduce motion that otherwise would leave the piece stagnant.
+I find great joy working with the various ferrous and non-ferrous metals.
+Combining the metals alongside glass, concrete, stone or wood really give them life.
+A variety of heat, chemical or paint processes transform the work into something special.